 Thank you for your inquiry.

-As you know from a previous posting (12/19/2011) on our website, there is little evidence that significant soy allergen exists in soy lecithin and soy oil.
+There is little evidence that significant soy allergen exists in soy lecithin and soy oil.
 Therefore, it is usually safe for patients allergic to soy to ingest these substances.
 This response was given in regards to potential reactions to foods containing soy oil or soy lecithin.

 The question is slightly different in that we are speaking of a drug, and the route of administration is injection.
 And anaphylaxis to propofol presumably related to egg lecithin has been reported.
 The veracity of this report and the frequency of the possible occurrence of anaphylaxis to propofol on the basis of either egg allergy or soy allergy has been challenged, however.